kaitoy/pcap4j/README.md

    Select [General] > [Existing Projects into Workspace] and follow the wizard to import the project in the Pcap4J repository.
 6. Build<br>
-   Right-click the Pcap4J project in the Project Explorer of Eclipse and select [Run as] > [Maven install]
+   Right-click the Pcap4J project in the Project Explorer of Eclipse and select [Run as] > [Maven install].
+   Note administrator/root privileges are needed for the unit tests.

 For your information, M2E was formerly called [m2eclipse](http://m2eclipse.sonatype.org/).
 If you want to build Pcap4j with m2eclipse, skip the step 2 and import the maven project instead of the eclipse project in the step 4.

-The build procedure using Maven command line is the following.
+The build procedure using Maven command line is the following:

 0. Install WinPcap/libpcap<br>
    The pcap library is needed for the unit tests ran in the Build step.